GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/federates.md

 ![](https://github.com/GMLC-TDC/helics_doc_resources/raw/main/user_guide/messages_and_filters_example.png)

 - In this figure, Federate 4 has a single endpoint for sending and receiving messages.
 Both a source filter and a destination filter can be set up on a single endpoint, or multiple source filters can be used on the same endpoint.
 - The source filter on Federate 3 delays the messages to both Federate 2 and Federate 4 by 0.5 seconds.
-Without establishing a separate destination endpoint devoted to each federate, there is no way to produce different delays in the messages sent along these two paths.
+Without establishing a separate source endpoint devoted to each federate, there is no way to produce different delays in the messages sent along these two paths.
 - Because the filter on Federate 4 is a destination filter, the message it receives from Federate 3 is affected by the filter but the message it sends to Federate 2 is not affected.
 - The source filter on Federate 2 has no impact on this co-simulation as there are no messages sent from that endpoint.
-- Individual filters can be targeted to act on multiple endpoints and act as both source and destination filters.

 #### Interactions Between Messages and Values